August 22nd 2014 – Day 21, Goodbye USA, hello UK!

 Also the beds were narrower than everywhere else we have been to, and the windows don’t open.
 Even the motel we stayed in was better.
 And when you have a shower the water pressure keeps playing up… This last hotel was all about location.

 We leisurely finished packing, showered, had breakfast.
 We vacated our room at 12 and left our luggage at the hotel to go for a walk around Chinatown.
-We bought a couple of bits and bobs: back scratchers, a little buddha.
+We bought a couple of bits and bobs: back scratchers, a little Buddha.
 The shopkeepers in Chinatown – of the shops we visited – just hovered over us the minute we walked in the shop, quite pushy and eager to sell.
 Off putting it was.

 We were weaving up and down the side streets of Chinatown, when I decided I needed to have those good luck waving cats and went into a side street shop.
-In there we were greeted by a young, second generation, man, who charmingly and expertly explained an awful lot about which bhudda each one of us should have – based on date of birth.
+In there we were greeted by a young, second generation, young man, who charmingly and expertly explained an awful lot about which Bhudda each one of us should have – based on date of birth.
 He had to ask his father, which one for Jeff, and we all got assigned one.
 I asked how much the bigger ones cost, and he said $10.99.
 He explained a little about Feng Shui buddhas.
 He was quite the salesman, well spoken, with impeccable manners and well, adorable, really.
 Unlike the people working on the other shops he wasn’t pushy, he was just very knowledgeable.
 It was quite impressive.

-So, with a waving cat charm, and three little buddhas we went to pay.
+So, with a waving cat charm, and three little Buddhas we went to pay.
 We had no dollars left.
 The mother said she would give us, as gifts, Jeff and I, two good luck amulets.
 She said we weren’t very lucky this year and we needed them, to carry them with us all the time.
 She looked at Daniel and said he didn’t need one as he’s very lucky.
 Anyway, all very amusing and cute and sort of magical – but they didn’t take credit card, only cash or debit.
 So I tried my debit card and entered the PIN twice, it was refused (strange as I’ve been taking cash out).
 So I said I’d get cash from the bank myself.
 She said no, just show I.D. and it will be fine.
 I thought, ‘mmmm’.
 Actually I’m not sure what I thought, I gave her my I.D., as people had often asked for it in other shops.
 She said it was $43 dollars.
-All very friendly… I am not superstitious, by the way, but you know, I’m seduced by manifestations of it.
+All very friendly… I am not superstitious, by the way, but you know, I’m charmed and seduced by its manifestations.

 We left the shop and I felt really uneasy.
 I had just paid with a debit card AND my ID was my driving license!!!!
 What was I thinking???
 I looked up at the shop name and didn’t see anything, well there were a few signs, but didn’t seem to be for the shop.
 So I took a photo, as that would give me the exact location should anything odd happen.
 Here it is, the shop is called Yat On Gift Shop…